 I graduated from UC Santa Barbara in June 2017 with a degree in Film and Media Studies.
-Though I specialize in documentary, I have worked on sets as well as behind the scenes in post production sound and picture editing.
-However, I also took an extensive amount of Earth Science classes & pride myself on being an interdisciplinary thinker.
+My most prominent film work at University was Beelievers: a lighthearted documentary about beekeepers and colony collapse disorder in Santa Barbara and Carpentaria.
+In addition, I have also created music videos, promotional videos for bands and record labels, and worked on sets as part of art departments and as a sound mixer.
+Behind the scenes, I've spent countless hours on post production in sound and picture editing.
+Though I specialized in documentary filmmaking, I also spent time taking extensive amount of Earth Science classes.
+I pride myself on being an interdisciplinary thinker.

+My knowledge and love for the environment drives my vision for my artistic work.
 In addition to filmmaking, photography is also a love of mine.
-My work spans from landscapes of Patagonia back country to surreal portraiture.
+Often depicting dramatic natural scenes, I would consider my photography style as ”nature noir."
+My work spans from landscapes of Patagonia back country to surreal portraiture with environmentalist undertones.
 I've been doing photography as a hobby for most of my life and my photos have been displayed in galleries such as the Glass Box Gallery in Santa Barbara & the Infinity on West Adams in Los Angeles.

-Since graduating and moving back to my hometown, I've been dabbling in podcast sound design, music video directing, filming, and editing, as well as creating video content for the independent record label- Topshelf Records.
-I am currently working at the Timken Museum of Art in Balboa Park, A Ship In The Woods, Topshelf Records, and creating a short film entitled "Solar Return."
+Since graduating and moving back to my hometown, I've been dabbling in podcast sound design, music video directing, filming, and editing, as well as creating video content for an independent record label.
+I am currently working for Timken Museum of Art, Topshelf Records, and American Beauty Podcast.

 For updates on travel, please take a look at my blog, Strange Cacti.